geudde/attic-chest/pages/03.season-2/09.meeting-21/09.broom/docs.md

 How more than blithe am I to see
 My Phoebe’s kind regard for me;
-More grateful Sweets thy Accents bring
+More grateful sweets thy accents bring
-Than gentle Gales, that breathe the Spring.
+Than gentle gales, that breathe the spring.
-With Joy I recollect each Day
+With joy I recollect each day
-We spent between or Flocks and Play;
+We spent between or flocks and play;
-For Thee how pleasing was my Toil!
+For thee how pleasing was my toil!
-All Pain was lost in Phoebe’s Smile.
+All pain was lost in Phoebe’s smile.

 #### Chorus

-A Cowden-Knows! may your dear Broom
+A Cowden-Knows! may your dear broom
-In everlasting Beauty bloom;
+In everlasting beauty bloom;
-I first beheld my Charmer there,
+I first beheld my charmer there,
 And found my Phoebe kind as fair.

 #### 2

-I grac’d my Songs with Phoebe’s name,
+I grac’d my songs with Phoebe’s name,
-My dear, dear Love was still the Theme;
+My dear, dear love was still the theme;
-Surely my Pipe I’d broke in Twain
+Surely my pipe I’d broke in twain
-Had it deny’d its tend’rest Strain;
+Had it deny’d its tend’rest strain;
-But not my Pipes melodious Sound
+But not my pipes melodious sound
-Could draw the Flocks in Wonder round;
+Could draw the flocks in wonder round;
-They gaz’d thy Beauties o’er and o’er;
+They gaz’d thy beauties o’er and o’er;
 They nought had seen so fair before

 O Cowden-Knows! &c.

 #### 3

-If Phoebe, slighting splendid Views,
+If Phoebe, slighting splendid views,
-Could nothing to her Swain refuse,
+Could nothing to her swain refuse,
 Can Colin, grateful Colin, be
-Content with any Nymph but Thee.
+Content with any nymph but thee.
-Tho’ I did all the World possess
+Tho’ I did all the world possess
 I ne’er could love my Phoebe less;
-Had I a Thousand Worlds, and more,
+Had I a thousand worlds, and more,
 I without Phoebe still were poor.

 O Cowden-Knows! &c.

 #### 4

-Our Loves, so long involv’d in Night,
+Our loves, so long involv’d in night,
-Shall make each future Sun more bright;
+Shall make each future sun more bright;
-And Thoughts of past Distress and Fear
+And thoughts of past distress and fear
-The best of Blessings now endear.
+The best of blessings now endear.
-Thy cruel Parents, who convey’d
+Thy cruel parents, who convey’d
-From Colin far his weeping Maid,
+From Colin far his weeping maid,
-To my fond Arms my Nymph return,
+To my fond arms my nymph return,
 And Phoebe now no more shall mourn.

 O Cowden-Knows! &c.

 #### 5

-Thy Griefs to me were not unknown;
+Thy griefs to me were not unknown;
 I felt thy anguish in my own,
-And flew thy Sorrows to remove,
+And flew thy sorrows to remove,
-Rejoicing flew, on Wings of Love.
+Rejoicing flew, on wings of love.
-Kind Heav’n, that saw thy chaste Desires,
+Kind heav’n, that saw thy chaste desires,
-And crowns the Goodness it inspires,
+And crowns the goodness it inspires,
-At last has given me Wealth in Store,
+At last has given me wealth in store,
 And Phoebe now to part no more.

 #### Chorus

-O Cowden-Knows! may your dear Broom
+O Cowden-Knows! may your dear broom
-In everlasting Beauty bloom,
+In everlasting beauty bloom,
-He: I first behold my Charmer there,
+He: I first behold my charmer there,
-She: I first beheld my Shepherd there
+She: I first beheld my shepherd there
 He: And found my Phoebe kind and fair.
-She: And found the Cure of all my Care
+She: And found the cure of all my care